Hill Dems say Roger Stone indictment a preview of 'coming attractions'

 While many leading Republicans were silent on the arrest, several Democrats mentioned the possible legal threat to Trump and others in his orbit.

-Sen. Chris Coons, D-Del., said in an interview on MSNBC's "Morning Joe" that there are only two options: either Trump himself was actively involved in collusion, or he surrounded himself on the campaign with on the campaign with a circle of people who have now been charged with engaging in criminal activity, and that the "witch hunt" theory he has plugged is now disproven.
+Sen. Chris Coons, D-Del., said in an interview on "Morning Joe" that there are only two options: either Trump himself was actively involved in collusion, or he surrounded himself on the campaign with a circle of people who have now been charged with engaging in criminal activity, and that the "witch hunt" theory he has plugged is now disproven.

 "Since WikiLeaks was the vehicle through which a vast store of emails and materials that were damaging to the Democratic campaign and to the DNC and to the Democratic nominee were released to the public, this strongly suggests that this might be the connection point between the Trump Campaign’s leadership and WikiLeaks and Russian Intelligence," Coons said.
 "This strongly suggests there was exactly that connection between the senior most levels of the Trump campaign."